tarun-allaparti/MC_Dislocations/README.md

 # MC_Dislocations
--Modelled system energy decrease in a dislocation cell lattice using a Monte Carlo algorithm in Python -Extended algorithm to ilustrate radial pair distribution occuring within atomic dislocations -Accelerated scientific analysis by using Numba
+-Modelled system energy decrease in a dislocation cell lattice using a Monte Carlo algorithm in Python <br>
+-Extended algorithm to ilustrate radial pair distribution occuring within atomic dislocations -Accelerated scientific analysis by using Numba